VarshithaChennamsetti/Python-Pattern-1/README.md

 # Python-Patterns
-This is a project written in python code to print a pattern.
+This is a project written in python code to print different types of weird patterns.